jh3y/kody/README.md

 2. Set up your `.files` directory and necessary files (Refer to _conventions_)
 3. Tweak your `kody.json` file.
-3. Run `kody` from within your directory.
+3. Run `kody` from within your directory (if you're unsure about anything, backup your original symlinking files to be safe.)

 		kody